Patients on new Eli Lilly drug lost 24% of their weight in trials

 Retatrutide is also comparable to Eli Lilly’s other obesity drug, Mounjaro.

-Mounjaro, which can also be used for Type 2 diabetes treatment, helped patients lose 21 percent of their body weight in a clinical trial, CNBC reported.
+Mounjaro, which can also be used for Type 2 diabetes treatment, helped patients lose 21% of their body weight in a clinical trial, CNBC reported.

-The phase two trial saw patients who took a 12-milligram dose of retatrutide lose 17.5 percent of their weight after 24 weeks, compared with patients who lost 1.6 percent of their body weight in the placebo group.
+The Phase 2 trial saw patients who took a 12-milligram dose of retatrutide lose 17.5% of their weight after 24 weeks, compared with patients who lost 1.6% of their body weight in the placebo group.

-After 48 weeks, patients using retatrutide lost 24.2 percent of their body fat, as those who took a placebo lost 2.1 percent of their body weight.
+After 48 weeks, patients using retatrutide lost 24.2% of their body fat, as those who took a placebo lost 2.1% of their body weight.

 In their conclusion, the trial researchers said that retatrutide treatment resulted in substantial reductions in body weight for those who took the medication.